mwiley/newsletter-generator/README.md

 # Newsletter Generator
-.html.erb templates are stored in the *templates* directory.
+.html.erb templates are stored in the *template* directory.
 .rb files containing newsletter content are stored in the *content* directory.

 content.rb example: